Cat Bauer

-Catherine "Cat" Bauer (born July 27, 1955, in Greenville, South Carolina) is the award-winning author of contemporary novels featuring the young protagonist, Harley Columba, and is known for her unique and honest voice.
+Catherine Bauer (born July 27, 1955, in Greenville, South Carolina) is the award-winning author of contemporary novels featuring the young protagonist, Harley Columba, and is known for her unique and honest voice.
 Publishers Weekly said, "Bauer creates a witty and resilient narrator in...Harley Columba...
 Readers will be rooting for this sympathetic heroine."
 In the Thomson Gale biography, the authors noted that: "Readers and reviewers often found the strength of Bauer's novel in the authentic voice of its heroine, Harley.
 Patricia Morrow, for example, in Voice of Youth Advocates (VOYA), remarked that 'Harley's voice is true to the experience of many young people,' and that 'Although the outcomes are not unexpected, they do not follow any formulas.'"

 Life

 Bauer is the oldest of five children.
 She was born on an Air Force Base where her father was stationed in Greenville, South Carolina.
 According to family lore, she was struck by ball lightning while sleeping in her bassinet during a thunderstorm.
 She spent the first five years of her life in Kearney, New Jersey in the same three-family house as her paternal grandparents, and her summers at the Bauer family property on Bodin Lake in Upstate New York.
 Her grandfather was the foreman of Kearfott, where her father was also an engineer.

 When she was nearly five years old, her grandparents relocated to Montreat, North Carolina, while her immediate family moved to Pompton Lakes, New Jersey, a small, suburban town in North Jersey which Bauer has fictionalized in her novels as "Lenape Lakes" -- "only forty-five minutes outside of New York City, if there's no traffic, although it may as well be four zillion light-years away since no one from here ever goes there."
 Bauer learned to read and use the slide rule before she went to kindergarten, and began writing books at the age of six.
 She showed musical ability at a young age, and played the clarinet, piano, violin and guitar, and was also active in the theater.

 Bauer graduated with honors from Pompton Lakes High School in 1973.

 After a brief marriage to her high school sweetheart, she moved to the West Village in New York City, and studied acting with Stella Adler and the National Shakespeare Conservatory.